rancher/rancher/README.md

 The UI and API are available on the exposed port `8080`.

 ### Register Docker Nodes

     docker run --rm -it --privileged -v /var/run/docker.sock:/var/run/docker.sock rancher/agent http://MANAGEMENT_IP:8080

 Make sure that any security groups or firewalls allow traffic from the internet to the node on `TCP` ports `9345` and `9346`.

 Also, compute nodes must be able to communicate with each other on UDP ports `500` and `4500`.
 This allows Rancher to create ipsec tunnels between the nodes for networking.

+ * *Note on Access Control: If you have already enabled Access Control in the Rancher UI, the command will need the registration token in order to be authenticated to connect to the Management Server.
+The specific command with registration token can be found in the Rancher UI under the "Register a new Host" for a custom/Bare Metal host.*

 ## UI

 The UI is available by accessing the base HTTP URL of the management server.
-For example, `http://server:8080/`
+For example, `http://MANAGEMENT_IP:8080/`

 ![UI](docs/host.png)

 ## API

 The API is available by accessing the `/v1` HTTP path of the management server.
-For example, `http://server:8080/v1`
+For example, `http://MANAGEMENT_IP:8080/v1`

 Rancher has its own API for infrastructure management tasks.
 For Docker related operations, the intention is to support the Docker CLI.
 That work is currently in progress.